caldas479/AWS-Examples/s3/README.md

 S3 bucket -> hold objects, can also have "folders".
 Their name must be unique as S3 is a universal namespace.

+aws s3 is high level way to interact with s3 buckets and objects while aws s3api is a low lebel way. aws s3control to manage ap, s3 ouposts buckets, batch operations and s3outposts for managing s3 outposts

 ## S3 Bucket

 ### Naming Rules